lucasjoliveau/doc/es/developer/howtos/website_themes/shapes.md

     </svg>

-Make sure to use colors from the default Odoo palette for your shape.
+Make sure to use colors from the default Konvergo ERP palette for your shape.